Mixed Signals

 "Mixed Signals" is a song recorded by English singer Robbie Williams for his eleventh studio album, The Heavy Entertainment Show (2016).
-It was written by American band The Killers and was produced by Stuart Price.
+It was written by the members of the American band The Killers and was produced by Stuart Price.
 Influenced by 1980s music, "Mixed Signals" is a pop rock and soft rock song accompanied with synthesizers usually present in tracks from the 2000s.
 It received generally favourable reviews from music critics, who highlighted the song on the album and compared it to the previous works by The Killers.
 Robbie's girlfriend is played by Top London Model, Kirsty Rose Heslewood.

 An accompanying music video for "Mixed Signals", filmed in Shoreditch, East London and directed by Ross Anderson, was released on 28 February 2017.
 It features Williams trying to get in touch with his love interest, whilst she is out partying around the city.
 Two alternative videos, with different endings, featuring the singer's real life wife Ayda Field and English singer Gary Barlow were also released.
 Williams performed "Mixed Signals" at the 2017 Brit Awards in a medley with "The Heavy Entertainment Show" and "Love My Life".